They

 care of their wives forgetting that we are the architect of who and what they

 have become.
-For the husband who is doing so much for his wife, have you taken
+For the husband doing so much for his wife, have you taken

 time to study what the wife is doing to make the husband continue to pour out